 Furthermore, you can always send email to me if you want to schedule a meeting at another time, either in my office or in the lab.
-I strongly encourage you to ask questions outside of class.
+I strongly encourage you to ask questions both during and outside of class.
 The ability to do so is one of the big advantages of small liberal arts colleges, so use it!